ETCLabs/sACN/docs/pages/using_receiver.md

 The sACN library provides a couple of APIs to facilitate merging.
-The first, the DMX merger API, provides a software merger that takes NULL start code and priority data as input and outputs the merged levels, along with source IDs and PAPs for each level.
+The first, the DMX merger API, provides a software merger that takes NULL start code and priority data as input and outputs the merged levels, along with source IDs and PAP for each level.
 For more information, see \ref using_dmx_merger.
 The second, the merge receiver API, combines the receiver and DMX merger APIs to offer a simplified solution for receiver functionality with merging built in.
 See \ref using_merge_receiver for more information.